 An annual review of your position is generally advised.
-This is especially true in more troubled or turbulent times.
-If you're reliant on your pensions and investments for your income, then it is essential to review the income you take on a regular basis, particularly in times of high inflation.
+This is especially true when markets are volatile or during periods of economic change.
+If you're reliant on your pensions and investments for your income, then it is essential to review the income you take on a regular basis, particularly in times of economic uncertainty or elevated inflation.
 If your income needs have increased more than anticipated or your fund values have fallen - or simply not grown as much as required to keep pace with your needs - your financial adviser can help you to take appropriate action so that long-term plans are not jeopardised.

 As a potential client, you should be asking yourself: do I trust this person and can I work with them?
 Your adviser will be acting for you, on your behalf, in your best interests.
 It is important to build a long-term, professional relationship where you are comfortable discussing what can be difficult subjects in difficult times so that you are happy to put you and your family's future wellbeing in their hands.

 It is worth looking at each of the six steps in more detail, before we consider one particular aspect of planning - the investment process.